carderne/gridfinder/README.md

 - NASA VIIRS data, monthly and annual composites available [here](https://ngdc.noaa.gov/eog/viirs/download_dnb_composites.html).
 - OSM highway data, most easily available using the [HOT Export Tool](https://export.hotosm.org/en/v3/), otherwise [BBBike](https://extract.bbbike.org/) or [geofabrik](https://download.geofabrik.de/), depending on your needs.

+## Model usage

+To get to grips with the API and steps in the model, open the Jupyter notebook `gridfinder.ipynb`.
+This repository  includes the input data needed to do a test run for Burundi, so it should be a matter of openening the notebook and running all cells.

 ## Installation

 **Requirements**